NVIDIA-AI-IOT/deepstream_360_d_smart_parking_application/ui/README.md

 ### Installation

-Install `Node.js` and `360-Apis` as they are pre-requisites for this application.
+Install `Node.js` and `Apis` as they are pre-requisites for this application.

 Download this app by either clicking the download button on top right corner, or using the command